Unraveling Strings in Visual C++

 Developers frequently work in the intersection of two or more cultures.
 You may be writing an OLE application using Standard C++, MFC and ATL.
 But OLE, Standard C++, MFC, and ATL represent four different cultures, each with its own preferred string type or string wrapper class.
 Therefore an important part of working with strings is knowing how to convert between the various manifestations.

-is null-terminated and because its pointer points
+Because a BSTR is null-terminated and because its pointer points

-"is a" (in an inheritance sort of
+past the byte count, a BSTR "is a" (in an inheritance sort of

 sense) wide character string.
-You may pass a BSTR
+You may pass a BSTR to a function

 expecting a

-.
-(Of course, if the BSTR
+wchar_t*.
+(Of course, if the BSTR being passed in

 contains any internal nulls, data after the first null will be lost in the